The Man Who Laughs

-The Man Who Laughs (also published under the title By Order of the King from its subtitle in French) is a novel by Victor Hugo, originally published in April 1869 under the French title L'Homme qui rit.
-It takes place in England beginning in 1690 and extends into the early 18th century reign of Queen Anne.
+The Man Who Laughs (also published under the title By Order of the King from its subtitle in French) is a Gothic novel by Victor Hugo, originally published in April 1869 under the French title L'Homme qui rit.
+It takes place in England beginning in 1690 and extends into the early 18th-century reign of Queen Anne.
 It depicts England's royalty and aristocracy of the time as cruel and power-hungry.
 Hugo intended parallels with the France of Louis-Philippe and the Régence.

-The novel concerns the life of a young nobleman, also known as Gwynplaine, disfigured as a child (on the orders of the king), who travels with his protector and companion, the vagabond philosopher Ursus, and Dea, the baby girl he rescues during a storm.
-The novel is famous for Gwynplaine's mutilated face, stuck in a permanent laugh.
-The book has inspired many artists, dramatists and film-makers.
+The novel concerns the life of a young nobleman who was disfigured as a child on the orders of the king.
+Exiled and renamed "Gwynplaine", he travels with his protector and companion, the vagabond philosopher Ursus, and Dea, who he rescued as a baby during a storm.
+The novel is famous for Gwynplaine's mutilated face, stuck in a permanent grin.
+The book has inspired many artists, dramatists, and filmmakers.

 Background

 Hugo wrote The Man Who Laughs over a period of 15 months while he was living in the Channel Islands, having been exiled from his native France because of the controversial political content of his previous novels.
-Hugo's working title for this book was By Order of the King, but a friend suggested The Man Who Laughs.
+Hugo's working title for the book was By Order of the King, but a friend suggested The Man Who Laughs.
 Despite an initially negative reception upon publication, The Man Who Laughs is argued to be one of Hugo's greatest works.

 In his speech to the Lords, Gwynplaine asserts:

 Making a parallel between the mutilation of one man and of human experience, Hugo touches on a recurrent theme in his work "la misère", and criticizes both the nobility which in boredom resorts to violence and oppression and the passivity of the people, who submit to it and prefer laughter to struggle.

 A few of Hugo's drawings can be linked with the book and its themes.
 For instance, the lighthouses of Eddystone and the Casquets in Book II, Chapter XI in the first part, where the author contrasts three types of beacon or lighthouse ('Le phare des Casquets' and 'Le phare d'Eddystone' – both 1866.
 Hugo also drew 'Le Lever ou la Duchesse Josiane' in quill and brown ink, for Book VII, Chapter IV (Satan) in part 2.